 acclaimed in the world of classical music, Sgouros has performed in major

-concert halls throughout the world including Carnegie Hall, Royal Festival
+concert halls throughout the world including Carnegie Hall, Avery Fisher Hall,

 Atticus (Athens).
 He has collaborated with some of the world’s best-known conductors and orchestras,